The mission of the Master of Arts in Counseling (MAC) program at Aquinas College is

 -

-Helping Relationships – Students develop therapeutic communications emphasize the client-counselor relationship,
+Helping Relationships – Students develop therapeutic communications, emphasize the client-counselor relationship,

 and facilitate and manage the counseling process with individuals and groups.
 Students

-develop an understanding of a range of counseling theories consistent with a developmental perspective.
+develop an understanding of a range of counseling theories consistent with a developmental

-their own theoretical orientation, the ability to critically evaluate the research
+with their own theoretical orientation, the ability to critically evaluate the research

 literature, identify client mental health needs and goals in counseling, diagnosis,